Wangenried

-Wangenried is a municipality in the Oberaargau administrative district in the canton of Bern in Switzerland.
+Wangenried is a former municipality in the Oberaargau administrative district in the canton of Bern in Switzerland.
+On 1 January 2024 the former municipality of Wangenried merged to form the municipality of Wangen an der Aare.

 Geography

 Wangenried has an area of 2.9 km2.
 Of this area, 67.9% is used for agricultural purposes, while 24.1% is forested.
 Of the rest of the land, 6.9% is settled (buildings or roads) and the remainder (1%) is non-productive (rivers, glaciers or mountains).